rijul-mahajan/LucidPages/privacy-policy.md

 - **Temporary Cache**: Recent summaries cached locally to improve performance
 - **Your Control**: All local data can be cleared through browser settings

+### Conversation History

+- **Local-Only Chat History**: Conversations with the AI are saved **only on your device**
+- **No Cloud Storage**: We never transmit or store chat history on any external servers
+- **Session Awareness**: The AI remembers your recent conversations for a better experience — all within your current browser
+- **User Control**: You can clear the chat history for the current website using the built-in **"Clear History"** option

 ---

 ## ❌ What We Never Do